perfectsense/travis-s3-deploy/README.md

 configure Travis to build using a matrix to allow the analysis to run in parallel with the general build and deployment.

 **Note:** Usage of this script requires an administrator setting the `SONAR_TOKEN` environment variable in your Travis configuration.
 This token can be obtained via your associated SonarCloud console.
+If the token is not present, the build will exit with status 1.

 Here is an example matrix `travis.yml` configuration using Sonarqube: